Rammechh/Scaler_Problems/README.md

 Now, for every leaf / word , we find the character nearest to the root with frequency as 1.
 The prefix that the path from root to this character corresponds to, is the representation of the word.
 __________________________________________________________________________________________________________________________________________

+### Spelling Checker
+  + To this in O(n), you will need a different data structure called tries.
+You can insert all dictionary strings in a trie and then try finding all given strings in the trie, each of those will take O(length) time.
+Thus you can do this without the additional log factor you get while working with sets.
+  + def __init__(self, x):
+        self.val = x
+        self.map = {}
+        self.isTerminated = False

+### Maximum XOR
+  + We will find the maximum XOR of ith element with the previous i-1 elements of the array.
+Do this for all i 1 to N and update the maximum XOR at eact step.
+First build bitwise trie of i-1 elements which means insert the bit representation(from right to left) of all i-1 elements into the trie.
+  + For ex: Given 3 numbers with their bit representation: 6(00110) , 5(00101) and 23(10111) and we need to find the maximum xor of 2(00010) with these numbers.
+Insert 6(00110), 5(00101) and (10101).
+After inserting, Our trie will look like this. (using only 5 bits for example)

+        -1(root)
+       /   \
+      0     1
+     /     /
+    0     0
+     \     \
+      1     1
+    /   \    \
+   0     1    1
+    \   /      \
+   (5)1 0(6)      1(23)
+   + We want to find the maximum xor of 2(00010) with the numbers in the trie.
+Start traversing in the trie from root, At every node, there can be two possibilites:
+1) If the 2(00010) has 1 at that bit, move to the left means towards elements having that bit 0.
+2) If the 2(00010) has 0 at that bit, move to the right means towards elements having that bit 1.
+Basically move in the direction of opposite bit to set that bit in our answer to one.
+  + Algorithm:
+  1) Convert numbers into binary form
+  2) Add numbers into the trie one by one and compute the maximum XOR of a number to add with all previously inserted.
+Update maximum XOR at each step.
+  3) Return the maximum XOR calculated.
+At every i we are checking the maximum xor with all elements from 0 to i-1.
+Time complexity of this step is O(log(max_element in the array)).
+We are doing this for every i 1 to N. Overall time complexity is O(Nlog(max_element in the array))